sales@praxes.ca

 ACCURACY OF INFORMATION

-PRAXES has no responsibility for the accuracy of any information entered into EMwerx.
+PRAXES has no responsibility for the accuracy of any information entered into the PRAXES Connect Software.
 PRAXES OFFERS NO WARRANTY THAT THE INFORMATION IS ERROR FREE.
 YOU AGREE THAT PRAXES WILL NOT BE LIABLE FOR ANY CLAIMS OR DAMAGES ARISING FROM ANY ERRORS OR INACCURACIES IN THE SOFTWARE, THE DATABASES USED IN CONNECTION WITH IT OR INFORMATION SUPPLIED BY YOU OR ANY THIRD PARTY SERVICE PROVIDERS.

 PRIVACY AND PERSONAL HEALTH INFORMATION